Everything You Need to Know About Car Camping in Alaska

 - Unofficial car camping areas may be more numerous, especially along highways heading from Anchorage into the Interior up the Parks and Glenn highways and beyond.
 Alaskans often pioneer these sites in the right-of-way along streams and rivers at bridge crossings, in former gravel pits and in pullouts or disused roadways leftover from highway upgrades.
 Look for other campers, or fire rings.
 The Alaska Milepost can be a good resource for identifying potential sites along your route ahead of time.

-Do you need to reserve campsites in advance?
+Do you need to reserve campgrounds in advance?

 That depends.
 Popular developed campgrounds—especially on the Kenai Peninsula and in state or national parks—will fill up completely on summer weekends.
 It can be difficult if not impossible to find an open site after noon between Friday and Sunday.
 Holidays are especially crowded.
 (Weekdays can have many vacancies, even in popular campgrounds.)
 If you know where you’re going to camp on a Thursday, Friday or Saturday night between Memorial Day and Labor Day, strongly consider making a reservation well in advance.
 Reserve America has links to 37 state facilities and 207 federal facilities in Alaska.